bob-fornal/work-notes/Cloud/AWS/CSAA/CloudFront-and-AWS-Global-Accelerator.md

 * Content Delivery Network (CDN).
 * Improved read performance, content is cached at the edge.
 * 216 Points of Presence globally (edge locations).
-* DDoS protection, integratino with Shield, AWS Web Application Firewall.
+* DDoS protection, integration with Shield, AWS Web Application Firewall.
 * Can expose external HTTPS and can talk to internal HTTPS backends.

 ### CloudFront - Origins